Revision Transformers: Instructing Language Models to Change their Values: Introduction

-Importantly, neither of these approaches offer useful techniques for handling subjective and oftentimes data-scarce topics, e.g. correcting a model's moral knowledge representations.
+Importantly, neither of these approaches offers a useful technique for handling subjective and oftentimes data-scarce topics, e.g.~correcting a model's moral knowledge representations.
 In their recent work, \cite{delphi_jiang} retrain a large-scale LM (LLM) on moral data to show its ability to align with the moral values represented in a given dataset.
 The authors hereby propose an oracle-like model.
 This, however, has several drawbacks, most important of which has previously been mentioned: retraining a model in this way is infeasible for the majority of end users.
-Moreover, \cite{fraser-etal-2022-moral} show that although this finetuned model, Delphi, is generally aligned with the values represented in the given dataset, i.e. the annotators' values, it remains inconsistent e.g. in the Trolley dilemma.
+Moreover, \cite{fraser-etal-2022-moral} show that although this finetuned model, Delphi, is generally aligned with the values represented in the given dataset, i.e.~the annotators' values, it remains inconsistent e.g.~in the Trolley dilemma.
+Furthermore, other approaches \cite{forbes-etal-2020-social} trained a model from scratch to align with user values.
+While this worked to a limited extent, their approach suffers from the same problem: training is costly and often unavailable.

 Overall, moral values are highly subjective and vary interpersonally.
 Finetuning a model to incorporate the moral values represented in one dataset can likely never fully satisfy a population's diverse demands on societal and moral values (\textit{c.f.} example depicted in the left half of Fig.~\ref{fig:motivation_img}).
-Even beyond this, the temporal degradation of values over time is a major problem with large-scale pre-training \citep{temporal_dhingra}, making it necessary for future AI models to be able to regularly expand their knowledge in order to keep up to date with changing societal values.
+Even beyond this, the temporal degradation of values is a major problem with large-scale pre-training \cite{temporal_dhingra}, making it necessary for future AI models to be able to regularly expand their knowledge in order to keep up to date with changing societal values.
 All in all, these issues suggest the necessity of revision approaches that go beyond parameter retraining.

 In this work, we, therefore, propose a novel framework, the Revision Transformer (RiT), that enables to interactively revise a model to align it with user values.
-In an information retrieval-based approach, RiTs extend the current parametric transformer architecture with a non-parametric, interactive revision mechanism, we call the \textit{revision engine}.
+In an information retrieval-based approach, RiTs extend current parametric transformer architectures with a non-parametric, interactive revision mechanism, we call \textit{revision engine}.